7 Steps to Safe Sleep for Your Baby

 While there’s no 100% fool-proof way to prevent SIDS, there are some things you can do to help protect against it and other sleep-related infant deaths.
 From arranging an In-Home baby sleep Consultation for those who like to have clear and concise steps to follow or the tips we have detailed below.

 These 7 simple steps will help you to ensure safe sleep for your baby, so you can catch some Zzz’s too.

 Back to Sleep

-Supervised tummy time is important during the day, but you should never place your sleeping baby on their stomach or their side.
-If they roll over on their own though, you can just leave them be.
+Supervised tummy time is important during the day, but you should never place your sleeping baby on their stomach or side.
+If they roll over on their own, though, you can leave them be.